willmcb/new-language-learning-approach/README.md

 - variables
   - `cammelCase`, `snake_case` or something else?
 - basic types / primitives
-- how do you print to stout
+- how do you print to stout?
 - truthy / falsy values
 - comparison operators
   - what do they actually compare?